nginxinc/nginx-basics-workshops/lab/logging/custom_access_logs.md

 # Custom Access Log Formats

 ## Introduction

-This module will explain how to configure Server specific [Access log](http://nginx.org/en/docs/http/ngx_http_log_module.html#access_log) and [Error logs](http://nginx.org/en/docs/ngx_core_module.html#error_log) using custom log formats

 NGINX's logging facility is highly customizable and allows you to add custom (variables)[http://nginx.org/en/docs/varindex.html] into your logs for purposes of verbose debugging, troubleshooting or analysis of what unfolds within your applications served by NGINX

-**Note:** Although not covered in this lab, NGINX also has the ability to send logs to an external syslog system using the syslog system's log collector agent on the local NGINX linux system or using the [`syslog:`](https://docs.nginx.com/nginx/admin-guide/monitoring/logging/#syslog) prefix in error_log and access_log directives.
-Syslog messages can be sent to a `server=` which can be a domain name, an IP address, or a UNIX-domain socket path.

 **References:**
  * [Configuring Logging](https://docs.nginx.com/nginx/admin-guide/monitoring/logging)

+## Learning Objectives

+By the end of the lab you will be able to:

+ * Configure [Access log](http://nginx.org/en/docs/http/ngx_http_log_module.html#access_log) using custom log formats
+ * Configure Server specific Access logs and Error Logs

-## Task 1: Enable virtual server specifc Error and Access logs for www.example.com
+## Exercise 1: Enable virtual server specifc Error and Access logs for www.example.com

 A best practice is to set up individual log files for each of your virtual servers in order to reduce the size of each log file, this makes troubleshooting easier and log rotation less frequent.